Veterinary Technician Schools in Montana

 Becoming an animal nurse in the fourth largest state in the U.S. (by landmass) is no easy task, which is why the Big Sky Veterinary Technician Association (BSVTA) exists.
 With a mission to advance the vet tech profession in Montana, BSVTA provides vet techs in Montana with continuing education opportunities, maintains an active job board, helps vet techs to get certified, and provides a professional network for all vet techs in the state.

 There are no explicit requirements for veterinary technicians in Montana to become certified.
-According to the American Veterinary Medical Association (AVMA 2019) the supervising veterinarian in Montana is responsible for determining if support staff has the competencies to assist with diagnosis, treatment, surgical, and other animal caretaking tasks.
-Someone with a high school diploma and without formalized training could work as a – vet tech in Montana, if a veterinarian is willing to take them on.
+According to the American Veterinary Medical Association (AVMA 2024) the supervising veterinarian in Montana is responsible for determining if support staff has the competencies to assist with diagnosis, treatment, surgical, and other animal caretaking tasks.
+Someone with a high school diploma and without formalized training could have worked as a – vet tech in Montana, if a veterinarian was willing to take them on.

-However, according to CareerOneStop (2020)—a U.S. government site that sources its data from the Bureau of Labor Statistics—only 23 percent of vet techs have a high school diploma or less.
-While becoming certified is not required, having enough training to become certified may be useful to those who wish to be more competitive in the Montana vet tech job marketplace.
+However, according to CareerOneStop (2024)—a U.S. government site that sources its data from the Bureau of Labor Statistics—only 16 percent of vet techs have a high school diploma or less.
+While becoming certified was not required prior to 2023, having enough training to become certified may be useful to those who wish to be more competitive in the Montana vet tech job marketplace.

 School Website main address online program Avma Accredited